 The light of loving compassion is always shining brightly within each of us.
 We must learn to recognize it, even in the dark.

 Photo Credit: CanDaN

 Over the years, many of you have commented that you enjoy my writing style and the subject matter that I bring forward.
 You’ve even encouraged me to write a book!
-Well, thanks to you, that project has been underway for a while.
-There is still a long way to go, but it’s coming together.
+Well, thanks to you, that project has been underway for a little over a year now.
+With just a chapter or two to go, it’s coming together.
 The working title is:

 It’s about seeing through the illusion that this life is all there is, and how that understanding opens us to profound compassion, healing, and insight.